What do your children actually know about your story?

 The psalmist has been lamenting the fact that the earlier generation didn’t remember the wonderful works of God and declaring that his generation would.
 They were to meditate on all that God had done during the Exodus and beyond.
 Those things were meant to point them forward to the greater deliverance of God’s people from sin.

 We are to look back and meditate on all that Christ has done through the gospel.
 Ultimately, that is the life, death, burial, and resurrection of Christ and what it accomplished.
 But I believe we can personalize these truths, as well.
-Perhaps even writing our own psalm about what God has done in our lives through the gospel being careful to point to the grace of God.
+Perhaps even writing our own psalm about what God has done in our lives through the gospel, being careful to point to God’s grace.

 Reasonably Transparent